SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/CODAM/2025-05-02-born2beroot.md

 - The date and time of the last reboot.
 	- who -b
 - Whether LVM is active or not.
-	-lsblk but only get type colmn and grep for lvm there.
+	- lsblk but only get type colmn and grep for lvm there.
-	-lsblk -o TYPE
+	- lsblk -o TYPE
 - The number of active connections.
 	- ss -Ht state established
 - The number of users using the server.